-Effects of use include relaxation, a high, and sleepiness.
-It consequently reduces the heartbeats per minute and respiration.
-Larger doses will create an onset of depression, muscular miscoordination, and unintelligible speech.
+Effects of use include relaxation, a high and sleepiness, it consequently reduces the heart beats per minute and respiration.
+Larger doses will create onset of depression, muscular miscoordination and unintelligible speech.

 An Overdose Can Cause:

 and possibly death through cardiac or respiratory arrest